Chairman: Roy Gregory

 We currently have 58 wheelchair and companion spaces which are situated in the front row of the home end, the Fratton End (West Stand).
 48 are sold on a seasonal basis and we have five spaces that are available on a match-by-match basis.
 Five are for visiting fans and are sent to the visiting club as part of their allocation.

 There are five accessible toilets in the stadium, located at either end and in the centre of the Fratton End (West Stand).
 There is also an accessible toiled in Nelson's Famil Zone and another in the north-west corner, adjacent to the accessibility office.
 They operate with RADAR keys.
 If you require a key, please contact the matchday DLO or a steward, who will assist.

 Accessible Refreshment Kiosks

 The ground level catering kiosk at the south-west corner of the Fratton End has wheelchair-accessible counters and serves food and drinks (alcohol is not available at this kiosk as it is in view of the pitch).
-If you require support with obtaining refreshments at a game, please contact the matchday DLO.
-They will be wearing hi-vis jacket number 301.
+If you require support with obtaining refreshments at a game, please contact the matchday DLO, who will be wearing hi-vis jacket number 301.
+The Pompey Supporters' Trust – supported by Miko Coffee and Comax – provide a complimentary tea and coffee service for wheelchair supporters and their assistants at half-time.

 The ticket office has a low level counter with a hearing loop.

 There are five sets of ear defenders available for matchday use.
-To reserve a pair, contact Pompey Disabled Supporters’ Association (DSA) by emailing email@example.com
+To reserve a pair, contact the ticket office by emailing firstname.lastname@example.org or calling 0345 646 1898.

 Audio Described Commentary Service